POISON BAIT – RECOGNIZE AND PROTECT

 Training, training, training.

-You can serve dog with a lot of effort to ingest food that you have not allowed.
+With a lot of effort you can get your dog to stop eating food that you have not allowed.
 How well that works depends on your consistency.
 And there is no 100% security with this method, unfortunately.
 Sometimes something is just way too delicious not to eat it.